Evolveum/openicf/projects/contrib/bundles/googleapps/README.txt

 Google Apps is a software-as-a-service platform
 (SAAS) that provides email, calendar, documents and other services.
 This connector uses the Google Apps provisioning APIs to create, add, delete and modify user accounts and email aliases.

-Note that the provisioning APIs are not available for the free version of the Google Apps platform (the exception is for educational and non profit groups where Google makes this available for at no cost) .
-Please make sure you are using a google apps platform that supports these APIs.
+Note: Only the Premium (paid) or Educational versions of Google Apps provide access to the provisioning APIs.
+This connector will not work on free Google Apps domains.

 For more information on Google Apps see: